mfaani/mfaani/content/posts/interviewing/string.md

 // Prints "Marie"
 ```

 Try not to memorize the above.
 If you understand the 'why' then you'll memorize it naturally.

-Also see this discussion in the [dev forums](https://forums.swift.org/t/collections-past-the-end-endindex/3249/2)
+Also see this discussion in the [dev forums](https://forums.swift.org/t/collections-past-the-end-endindex/3249/2) and [the original post by Dijkstra](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html) himself

 ### if empty check
 To check whether a string is empty, use its `isEmpty` property instead of comparing the length of one of the views to 0.
 Unlike with `isEmpty`, calculating a view’s `count` property requires iterating through the elements of the string.